Linda Kohanov

 Among her numerous lectures throughout the U.S. and Canada, she was a presenter at the 2001 NARHA conference and was the keynote speaker at the 2003 NARHA conference.
 She was also a featured presenter at the 2004 International Transpersonal Conference.

 In 1997, she founded Epona Equestrian Services in Arizona, a collective of instructors of the Epona method.
 These registered Epona instructors all offer equine-facilitated psychotherapy sessions and are spread across the world.
 One of the co founders of Epona approach was Kathleen Barry Ingram.
 Kathleen and Linda began working together by creating workshops and individual intensives in 1998, where they incorporated their talents and expertise to develop an innovative and creative healing modality employing the horses as equal partners.
 In 2003, the first Epona Equestrian Services apprenticeship class graduated.
 Kathleen and Linda co-created, developed, and taught the apprenticeship program together until 2007, when the ninth class graduated.
 Kohanov also worked as a radio producer and announcer, and as a music critic and print journalist.

 She is married to ambient composer and musician Steve Roach (and provided vocals on some of his recordings, such as the 1996 album The Magnificent Void).
-The 1993 album Origins of Steve Roach contains a poem by Kohanov.
+Roach’s 1993 album Origins contains a poem by Kohanov.